The software economy is dead.

 Open Source · In Development

 AI-native security monitoring.
-Queries your infrastructure in place — your data never moves.
-We built it to secure our own surface area, and we're giving it away.
-The donuts it needs to run are what we sell.
+Queries your infrastructure in place.
+Your data never moves.
+We built it to secure our own surface and we're giving it away.
+The energy it burns is what we sell.

 GalTrader